Five whys

 Five whys (or 5 whys) is an iterative interrogative technique used to explore the cause-and-effect relationships underlying a particular problem.
-The primary goal of the technique is to determine the root cause of a defect or problem by repeating the question "Why?" five times.
-The answer to the fifth why should reveal the root cause of the problem.
+The primary goal of the technique is to determine the root cause of a defect or problem by repeating the question "why?" five times, each time directing the current "why" to the answer of the previous "why".

+The method asserts that the answer to the final "why" asked in this manner should reveal the root cause of the problem.
+The number of whys may be higher or lower depending on the complexity of the analysis and problem.